Eagle Lake, California, USA

 - Statistics / Weather / Helpful Links

 Looking for Eagle Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Eagle Lake, located in Lassen County about 15 miles north of Susanville, California, is one of the largest natural lakes within the state boundaries.
 At just over 24,000 acres, the lake is an ideal environment to the native osprey and Bald Eagles, from which the natural reservoir got its name.
 About 85% of Eagle Lake’s shoreline is publicly owned by the Bureau of Land Management and the U.S. Forest Service.
 Most of the privately owned land remains undeveloped, but vacation rentals with spectacular lake and mountain views are available in the area.